Calvin M. Woodward: Biography

 The manual training system that Woodward introduced was akin to tools training.
 Students learned how to use tools by shaping wood or metal, but the products they produced had no commercial value.
 The worth of the instruction lay mostly in mind-hand coordination.

 Woodward lectured extensively on manual training and his high school.
 Yet by the late 1890s, manual training was under greater criticism because of its apparent disconnection to workplace skills.
 Critics (such as the National Association of Manufacturers) began advocating a system of vocational education that trained students for specific jobs instead of giving students general tools training.

 He was a member of the school board of St. Louis 1878–1880, and president of the St. Louis Engineer Club in 1883/4.
 Woodward was president of the industrial department of the National Education Association 1882–1884, and vice president of the American Association for the Advancement of Science in 1888, presiding over the section on mechanical science.
 In 1885 he was invited to present a paper on "Manual Training" before the educational conference in Manchester, England, and afterward he visited the educational institutions of Europe.

-In 1882, Woodward was granted an honorary doctoral degree in Laws from Washington University.
+Woodward was granted two honorary doctoral degrees in Laws in 1882 and 1905 from Washington University.

 Calvin M. Woodward died in St. Louis on January 12, 1914.